nleiva/aws-testbed/README.md

 ### Instance type

-You can select any instance type you prefer, based on the vCPU/Memory requirements, and price constrains.
-By default it selects `t3.medium`.
+You can select any instance type you prefer, based on your vCPU/Memory requirements, and price constrains.
+By default it goes with `t3.medium`.
 Check out [On-Demand Plans for Amazon EC2](https://aws.amazon.com/ec2/pricing/on-demand/).
 Some examples:

 Instance name | On-Demand hourly rate | vCPU | Memory
 --- | --- | --- | ---
 t3.medium | $0.0416 | 2 | 4 GiB
 m5.large | $0.096 | 2 | 8 GiB

-You would run the Playbook like this instead if you preferred to run a `m5.large` instance.
+You would run the Playbook like this instead, if you preferred to run a `m5.large` instance.

 ```bash
 ansible-playbook create-EC2-Fedora-34.yml -v --extra-vars "instance_type=m5.large"